CONDO MAINTENANCE FEES TORONTO

 WHY TORONTO CONDO MAINTENANCE FEES WILL VARY

 As mentioned, older buildings and smaller boutique condo buildings will typically have slightly higher maintenance fees.
-For instance, the Cube Lofts in Little Italy is a four year old boutique property with only 21 units in total.
+For instance, the Cube Lofts in Little Italy is a seven-year-old boutique property with only 21 units in total.
 Even with minimal amenities, residents here are paying 77¢ per square foot in maintenance fees.

 It’s important to note that your maintenance fees can increase anytime, so it’s never a bad idea to budget for a potential increase.
 When buying a resale condo or condo townhouse be sure to check the property’s status certificate.